 The Rabbit R1 continues to face mixed reviews and challenges.
 Initially promoted as a groundbreaking AI-powered device capable of handling contextual and advanced tasks, the R1 has struggled to gain widespread adoption.

-Rabbit has sold over 100,000 units, but only about 5,000 devices are reportedly used daily—a far cry from its ambitious goals.
+Rabbit reportedly has around 5,000 devices in use at any given time, despite having sold 100,000 units.
 Many users have criticized it for being buggy and offering limited utility compared to smartphones, such as the inability to send texts or emails.
 These shortcomings have led some to re-purpose the device as a simple Android phone instead of its intended role as an AI-powered sidekick.

 To make things worse, a serious security flaw in Rabbit R1 was uncovered a while back.
 Researchers discovered that it could let hackers exploit the device to access sensitive information or even gain full control over it.